edgelesssys/constellation/docs/docs/workflows/create.md

 </tabItem>
 <tabItem value="self-managed" label="Self-Managed">

-Self-managed infrastructure allows for managing the cloud resources necessary for a Constellation cluster separately from the Constellation CLI and Terraform, providing maximum flexibility in DevOps as well as meeting potential regulatory requirements.
+Self-managed infrastructure allows for managing the cloud resources necessary for a Constellation cluster separately from the Constellation CLI, providing maximum flexibility in DevOps as well as meeting potential regulatory requirements.

 To self-manage the infrastructure of your cluster, download the Terraform files for the selected CSP from the [Constellation GitHub repository](https://github.com/edgelesssys/constellation/tree/main/cli/internal/terraform/terraform).